-California government code section 53601 states that if a percentage limitation for a particular category of investment is specified, then that percentage is applicable only at the date of purchase.
-Should any investment listed in section 10.0 exceed a percentage-of-portfolio limitation or a percentage-by-issuer limitation due to an incident such as fluctuation in portfolio size, the affected securities may be held to maturity to avoid losses.
-When no loss is indicated, the Treasurer may consider reconstructing the portfolio basing his/her decision on the expected length of time the portfolio will be unbalanced.
+California Government Code Section 53601 states that if a percentage limitation for a particular category of investment is specified, then that percentage is applicable only at the date of purchase (settlement date).
+Should any investment listed in section 10.0 exceed a percentage-of-portfolio limitation or a percentage-by-issuer limitation due to an incident such as fluctuation in portfolio size, the affected securities may be held to maturity at the City discretion of the Treasurer.
+The City Treasurer may consider reconstructing/rebalancing the portfolio basing his/her decision on the expected length of time the portfolio will be unbalanced.
 As well, the credit criteria listed herein refers to the credit rating at the time the security is purchased.
 If a security held in the portfolio is downgraded by an NRSRO to a level below the quality required by this investment policy, the City Treasurer will review the credit and make a determination as to whether to sell or retain such security.
 The City Treasurer will review the portfolio for such compliance no less than quarterly.